-King Robb Stark intends to have his mother, Lady Catelyn Tully, travel to Seagard for protection, but both are killed beforehand at the Red Wedding.
+King Robb Stark intends to have his mother, Lady Catelyn Stark, travel to Seagard for protection, but both are killed beforehand at the Red Wedding.
 The heir to Seagard, Patrek Mallister, is taken captive by the Freys during the ambush.

 A Feast for Crows

 Jaime Lannister learns from Ser Ryman Frey that Lord Jason Mallister surrendered Seagard and swore fealty to the Iron Throne only when Black Walder threatened to hang the captured Patrek Mallister if his father refused to surrender.

 - ↑ A Dance with Dragons, Map of the South

 - ↑ A Game of Thrones, Chapter 63, Catelyn X.